Colorectal Cancer, Metastatic or Recurrent

 What is colorectal cancer?

 Colorectal cancer happens when cells that are not normal grow in your colon or rectum.
-These cells grow together and form tumors.
+These cells grow together and form polyps.
+Over time, some polyps can turn into cancer.
 This cancer is also called colon cancer or rectal cancer, depending on where the cancer is.

 Metastatic cancer is cancer that has spread to other parts of the body.
 When colon or rectal cancer spreads, it most often spreads to the liver.
 Sometimes it spreads to the lungs, bones, or other organs in the body.